 Q: Are fitness watches gender neutral?

-A: Yes.
-Most fitness watches don’t some in men or women’s models.
-That being said, certain fitness watches and smart watches have sizing options that allow a more tailored fit on smaller wrists.
+Yes.
+Most fitness watches don’t come in men or women’s models.
+That being said, certain fitness watches and smart brands have sizing options that allow a more tailored fit on smaller wrists.
 Look at the product specs to determine if the fitness watch is one-size-fits-all or has other options.

 Q: Do fitness watches really work?